tobek/headsoak/notes.md

 - sharer has in each tag (and duplicated in each note) a `sharer` child object with {'simplelogin:23': 'r', 's...': 'w'} for read write. recipients can read all info about these tags (to find which notes) and notes themselves.
 - recipient has /user/uid/sharedWithMe/tags/sharer-uid/tag-id/r|w|x|d. this is set by the *sharer*. recipient can look in /user/uid/sharedWithMe to get all info about stuff shared with them
-- recipient creates tags and notes with uid:tag/note-id on them
+- recipient creates tags and notes on their end. their IDs are `uid:tagId/noteId`
-    - tags have no info (maybe just private?), but name etc. are populated on startup.
-    - notes just have private + tags. body, modified, etc. are populated on startup.
+    - both tags and notes:
+        - have `sharedBy: {uid: 'whatever', perm: 'r'}`
+        - created/updated on startup
+        - have a permanent presence in recipient's documenter similar but different to regular notes/tags
+    - tags
+        - all fields (except make private) are locked: names, docs (can't be added/removed), prog, timestamps
+        - when created/updated, each id in `docs` gets prefaced with their uid + ':'
+    - notes
+        - blank body, and sharedBody that gets pulled in on load, and *doesn't* get saved by digest
+        - `tags` has `uid:tagid` in it, and can't be removed, but other than that user controls tags
+        - user controls privacy
+        - timestamps get updated
+        - `share` is removed
 - permissions:
     - 'r' read only
         - textarea grayed out a bit on recipient